 - Priest skills: Blessed maces, Divinity, Piety

-- Monk skills: Unarmed combat, Sanctity
+- Monk skills: Unarmed, Sanctity

 - Necromancer skills: Necromancy, Hexblades, Bonecrafting